 Whether it’s a savings, checking, trust fund, certificate of deposit or Roth IRA account, it’s insured by the Federal Deposit Insurance Corporation (FDIC).

 The earlier you start a savings account, the more money that savings account will accumulate over time.
 Your savings account will earn interest, which can cover the costs of keeping money in your account, because the funds are then used by institutions to make loans to other customers.
 CDs are used for the same purposes and offer even higher interest rates, however you are unable to withdraw without penalty for a certain amount of time.

 3. You Can Obtain a Loan to Cover Purchases or Expenses

 Banks are able to give you loans to pursue the costly items you want, such as a home or new car; not to mention, in the event that you’re strapped for cash and have to cover your basic needs and bills.

 To build credit, one must spend money on a credit card and pay the value back on time.
 It is necessary to establish credit in order to make big purchases, be able to rent or pay the mortgage on your home.

 Obviously, the idea of keeping your life savings, in cash, all in your own possession is not the best financial move due to the threat of theft or loss.
 Additionally, letting money sit in your home prevents it from growing interest.
 However, you might be adverse to choosing a bank for your financial needs because of high bank fees and low bank rates on deposit accounts these days.

 If you are not interested in working with for-profit financial institutions, there is a safe alternative to turn to for all your financial service needs.

-Another reason credit unions are popular is because of their superior customer service.
+Another reason credit unions are popular is because of their superior member service.
 A leading frustration of bank customers today are continuous bank fees, hidden charges and penalties on accounts that hinder savings growth.